On the enumeration of plane bipolar posets and transversal structures: Oriented planar maps and tandem walks in the quadrant

 \begin{proof} Let~$B$ be a~$V$-transverse bipolar orientation with poles~$S'$ and~$N'$.
 Let~$B'$ be obtained as follows (see~Figure~\ref{fig:bij_bipolar_pos}): \begin{itemize} \item We add two vertices~$S$ and~$N$ in the outer face of~$B$, respectively next to the left lateral path and next to the right lateral path of $B$. \item For each white vertex $v$ on the left (resp. right) boundary of $B$, we add a red edge from $S$ to $v$ (resp. from $v$ to $N$). \end{itemize}

 Let~$P$ be obtained from $B'$ by removing all back vertices and all black edges.
-Let $\Pi_E^*$ be the partial order~\cite[Proposition 5.1]{de1995bipolar} on the edges of $B$ such that $e\prec e'$ if there is an inner face of $B$ such that $e$ is on its left side and $e'$ is on its right side.
-Clearly, any directed edge of $P$ is from a white vertex in the middle of an edge $e\in B$ to a white vertex in the middle of an edge $e'\in B$ such that $e\prec e'$.
+Let $\Pi_E^*$ be the partial order~\cite[Proposition 5.1]{de1995bipolar} on the edges of $B$ such that $e<e'$ if there is a sequence $e=e_1,\ldots,e_k=e'$ of edges such that for $1\leq i<k$, $e_i$ and $e_{i+1}$ are respectively on the left side and on the right side of a same inner face.
+Clearly, any directed edge of $P$ is from a white vertex in the middle of an edge $e\in B$ to a white vertex in the middle of an edge $e'\in B$ such that $e< e'$.
 Hence $P$ is acyclic.
 Moreover, if~$v$ is a white vertex different from~$N$ or~$S$, let $e$ be the edge of $B$ having $v$ in its middle, and let $f_\ell$ be the face of $B$ on the left of $e$ (possibly the ``left outer face"), and let $f_r$ be the face of $B$ on the right of $e$ (possibly the ``right outer face").
 From Figure~\ref{fig:face_v-transverse} it easily follows that if $f_\ell$ is an inner face, then $v$ must have at least one ingoing edge within $f_{\ell}$, and if $f_{\ell}$ is the left outer face, there is one edge from $S$ to $v$.
 Hence, $v$ has positive indegree.
 Similarly, it has positive outdegree.
 Thus~$S$ is the only source and $N$ the only sink of $P$.
 Hence, $P$ is a plane bipolar orientation.
 Moreover, from Figure~\ref{fig:face_v-transverse}, if follows that in $B'$ there is an inner face $f$ of $P$ around each non-pole black vertex $v$, with the configuration shown in Figure~\ref{subfig:red_face_V-trans}.
 Thus, the type of $f$ is $(i,j)$ where $i$ (resp. $j$) is the outdegree (resp. indegree) of $v$.
 Hence, $P$ is a plane bipolar poset.
 We let $\phi$ be the mapping that associates $P$ to $B$.